 Quizzes (250 points) - Twelve (12) quizzes, each worth 25 points, for a total of 250 points or 25% of your final grade.
-You will have ten Chapter Quizzes, one Citizenship quiz, and a General Education Survey for a total of 250 points, 25% of your final grade.
 The two quizzes with the lowest grades will be dropped.

 You will have 10 chapter quizzes, one Citizenship quiz, and a General Education Survey for a total of 250 points, 25% of your final grade.
 In each module, you will have a quiz on the assigned chapter(s) in that module.
 All quizzes will be comprised of multiple choice questions.